david8zhang/lecto-alpha/README.md

 # lecto
-Online platform for people hold 'guerilla style' review sessions.
+Online platform for people hold 'guerilla style' review sessions and allow for drop-in drop-out tutoring.
 Name subject to change